Muhammad-Ibrahim-Khan/Twitter_Sentiment_Analysis_with_Kubernetes/README.md

 Moreover, the time taken for a request to be completed will also be slower than the rate at which it is being sent (by you).
 This part is where the Horizontal Pod Autoscalar will come into play.

-After a few minutes, you'll observe that the number of pods will increase due to increase in the demand (number of requests received by the service).
+After a few minutes, you'll observe that the number of pods will increase due to an increase in the demand (number of requests received by the service).
-As soon as more number of pods are 'available', you'll notice an increase in the speed at which the requests are being fullfilled plus a decrease in the usage (per pod).
+As soon as more pods are 'available', you'll notice an increase in the speed at which the requests are being fulfilled plus a decrease in the usage (per pod).